mr4tt/zotbot/README.md

 - [Operation Monopoly](https://en.wikipedia.org/w/index.php?title=Operation_Monopoly&oldid=1158972318) - Operation Monopoly was a covert plan by the United States Federal Bureau of Investigation (FBI) to build a tunnel underneath the Soviet Embassy in Washington, D.C., to gather secret intelligence in effect from 1977 until its public discovery in 2001.The embassy of the Soviet Union was relocated to a new building complex in 1977.
 The US government fe...

 - [Baby Tooth Survey](https://en.wikipedia.org/w/index.php?title=Baby_Tooth_Survey&oldid=1127916860) - The Baby Tooth Survey was initiated by the Greater St. Louis Citizens' Committee for Nuclear Information in conjunction with Saint Louis University and the Washington University School of Dental Medicine as a means of determining the effects of nuclear fallout in the human anatomy by examining the levels of radioactive material absorbed into the dec...

-- [List of animals awarded human credentials](https://en.wikipedia.org/w/index.php?title=List_of_animals_awarded_human_credentials&oldid=1143954660) - This list of animals awarded human credentials includes nonhuman animals who have been submitted as applicants to suspected diploma mills, and have been awarded a diploma.
-On occasion, they have been admitted and granted a degree, as reported in reliable sources.
-Animals are often used as a device to clearly demonstrate the lax standards or fraudule...

 # misc
 - [What I Learned Using Private LLMs to Write an Undergraduate History Essay – zwischenzugs](https://zwischenzugs.com/2023/12/27/what-i-learned-using-private-llms-to-write-an-undergraduate-history-essay/)